svenas71/frontier-signals/src/posts/chromatin_remodellers.md

 Years later, I attended a conference in Cambridge in which the star lecture was given by a young professor from Harvard.
 Her lab was centered around the new and highly important function of an as yet under-investigated class of proteins: they have roles in development, disease and even cancer: Chromatin Remodellers.

+This opens up new mechanistic insights into disease, in turn giving the ability to identify new drug targets for intervention.
+It was a great presentation, one that struck a strong chord with me.
+Upstream is where it was at.
+This is where one could change the response of cells to signals, if one chose to.

 I smiled.
 What I had once seen alone in my home office now had centre stage.
 Perhaps it was fitting that I had glimpsed it ahead of its time.
 Upstream always matters.